emipa606/TerraProjectCore/README.md

 An archipelago of many skerries and smaller islands.
 There is not really much going on here.
 A few islands have some soil and a decent vegetation, other are just composed of sand or ice in the winter.
 Mostly small animals and birds live here to fit the cramped environment.

 **Atoll**
 An often ring-shaped coral island or group of islands that onces was a volcano which has eroded over time.
 The form can vary much, from one round island to many small that are connected via shallow banks.
-Mostly tropical plants and small
+Mostly tropical plants and small animals live here to fit the environment.

 ![Image](https://i.imgur.com/PwoNOj4.png)